mobilemind/PENS/PENS_v2.0.0_Draft.md

 hexadecimal mapping for Unicode systems is `OxOD`, `OxOA` (per Unicode Technical Report #13, "Unicode Newline Guidelines").

-For http responses, the content type in the HTTP content header should be `Content: text/plain` with the `<CR><LF>` pairs as indicated.
+For HTTP responses, the content type in the HTTP content header should be `Content: text/plain` with the `<CR><LF>` pairs as indicated.

 ---